-- (a) a Bill which is not a money Bill is passed by the House of Representatives and, having been sent to the Senate at least one month before the end of the session, is not passed by the Senate or is passed by the Senate with amendments to which the House of Representatives does not agree; and - (b) in the following session (whether of the same Parliament or not) but not earlier than one year after it was first passed by the House of Representatives the same Bill, with no other alterations than those mentioned in Clause (3), is passed again by the House of Representatives and sent to the Senate at least one month before the end of the session and is not passed by the Senate or is passed by the Senate with amendments to which the House of Representatives does not agree.

-the Bill shall, unless the House of Representatives otherwise directs, be presented to the Yang di-Pertuan Agong for his assent with such amendments, if any, as may have been agreed to by both Houses.
+- 1. Where a money Bill is passed by the House of Representatives and, having been sent to the Senate at least one month before the end of the session, is not passed by the Senate without amendment within a month, it shall be presented to the Yang di-Pertuan Agong for his assent unless the House of Representatives otherwise directs. - 2.
+Where - a. a Bill which is not a money Bill is passed by the House of Representatives and, having been sent to the Senate at least one month before the end of the session, is not passed by the Senate or is passed by the Senate with amendments to which the House of Representatives does not agree; and - b. in the following session (whether of the same Parliament or not) but not earlier than one year after it was first passed by the House of Representatives the same Bill, with no other alterations than those mentioned in Clause (3), is passed again by the House of Representatives and sent to the Senate at least one month before the end of the session and is not passed by the Senate or is passed by the Senate with amendments to which the House of Representatives does not agree, the Bill shall, unless the House of Representatives otherwise directs, be presented to the Yang di-Pertuan Agong for his assent with such amendments, if any, as may have been agreed to by both Houses.

-(3) The alterations referred to in Clause (2) are alterations certified by the Speaker of the House of Representatives to be necessary owing to the time which has elapsed since the Bill was passed in the earlier session or to represent amendments made in that session by the Senate.

-(4) When a Bill is presented to the Yang di-Pertuan Agong in pursuance of this Article it shall bear a certificate of the Speaker of the House of Representatives that the provisions of this Article have been complied with, and that certificate shall be conclusive for all purposes and shall not be questioned in any court.

-(5) This Article does not apply to any Bill for making any amendment to this Constitution, other than an amendment excepted from the provisions of Article 159 (3).

-(6) In this Article 'money Bill' means a Bill which, containing in the opinion of the Speaker of the House of Representatives only provisions dealing with all of any of the following matters, that is to say
+- 3. The alterations referred to in Clause (2) are alterations certified by the Speaker of the House of Representatives to be necessary owing to the time which has elapsed since the Bill was passed in the earlier session or to represent amendments made in that session by the Senate. - 4.
+When a Bill is presented to the Yang di-Pertuan Agong in pursuance of this Article it shall bear a certificate of the Speaker of the House of Representatives that the provisions of this Article have been complied with, and that certificate shall be conclusive for all purposes and shall not be questioned in any court. - 5.
+This Article does not apply to any Bill for making any amendment to this Constitution, other than an amendment excepted from the provisions of Clause (3) of Article 159. - 6.
+In this Article "money bill" means a Bill which, containing in the opinion of the Speaker of the House of Representatives only provisions dealing with all or any of the following matters, that is to say: - a. the matters mentioned in Clause (1) of Article 67 or the regulation of any tax;

+Finance bills

+Spending bills

+Tax bills

-- (a) the matters mentioned in Article 67 (1) or the regulation of any tax; - (b) the reduction of any such amount as is mentioned in paragraph (d) of Article 67 (1); and - (c) any matter incidental to those matters or any of them, is certified by him as a money Bill.
+- b. the reduction of any such amount as is mentioned in paragraph (d) of Clause (1) of Article 67; and - c. any matter incidental to those matters or any of them, - is certified by him as a money Bill.

-Chapter 6.
-Capacity as respects property, contracts and suits
+Chapter 6: Capacity as respects property, contracts and suits

-69. Capacity of Federation as respects property, contracts and suits.
+69. Capacity of Federation as respects property, contracts and suits

-(1) The Federation has power to acquire, hold and dispose of property of any kind and to make contracts.

-(2) The Federation may sue and be sued.
+- 1. The Federation has power to acquire, hold and dispose of property of any kind and to make contracts. - 2.
+The Federation may sue and be sued.

-PART V

-THE STATES
+PART V: THE STATES

-70. Precedence of Rulers and Yang di-Pertua Yang di-Pertua Negeri.
+70. Precedence of Rulers and Yang di-Pertua-Yang di-Pertua Negeri